bacalhau-project/bacalhau/docs/examples/model-inference/object-detection-yolo5/index.md

 In this tutorial you will perform an end-to-end object detection inference, using the [YOLOv5 Docker Image developed by Ultralytics.](https://github.com/ultralytics/yolov5/wiki/Docker-Quickstart)

-### Prerequisites

-* You'll need the latest `bacalhau` client installed by following the [getting started instructions](../../../getting-started/installation).
+## TD;LR
+Performing object detection inference using Yolov5 and Bacalhau

+## Prerequisite

+To get started, you need to install the Bacalhau client, see more information [here](https://docs.bacalhau.org/getting-started/installation)

-## 1. Running Object Detection Jobs on Bacalhau
+## Running Object Detection Jobs on Bacalhau

 Bacalhau is a highly scalable decentralised computing platform and is well suited to running massive object detection jobs.
 In this example, you can take advantage of the GPUs available on the Bacalhau network.